Explosion at US Steel plant in Pennsylvania leaves 1 dead, 1 missing, 10 injured

 “The mill is such a big part of Clairton,” he said.
 “It’s just a sad day for Clairton.”

-The Allegheny County Health Department said it is monitoring the explosions and advised residents within 1 mile (1.6 kilometers) of the plant to remain indoors and close all windows and doors.
+The Allegheny County Health Department said it lifted an advisory it issued earlier in the day telling residents within 1 mile (1.6 kilometers) of the plant to remain indoors and close all windows and doors.
 It said its monitors have not detected levels of soot or sulfur dioxide above federal standards.

 According to the company, the plant has approximately 1,400 workers.